TurboGears/tg2docs/docs/main/explorequickstart.rst

 do app wide things (it arleady sets up the identity attribute on the request with information about the user pulled from the WSGI environ.)

+This provides also a valid example of the ``tmpl_context`` object which can be used to keep around variables that need to be passed to the view from somewhere that doesn't have direct access to the view itself.

+The ``tmpl_context`` object is always available inside the view itself with the same name.

 helpers.py
 ~~~~~~~~~~~~